aau-itcom-17/Soundalicious/README.md

 ## Scene classes:

 #### Main.class
 The main function that creates window.
+Also, iniates moving the sound files to user's personal directory.
 #### FrontPageScene.class
 Creates frontPageScene that can go to quickPlayScene, customGameScene, logInScene or signUpScene.
 Also, an option to delete your user and log out, then application goes to the first screen of frontPageScene.
 #### QuickPlayScene.class